cadihowley/ScummDocs/docs/installation/raspberrypi.md

 ## Installing ScummVM

-On a Raspberry Pi running the latest version of Raspberry OS, go to the Terminal and enter the following commands into the command line:
+On a Raspberry Pi running the latest version of Raspberry OS, go to the Terminal and enter the following command into the command line:
 ```
-sudo apt-get updates
-sudo apt-get upgrades
-sudo apt-install -y scummvm
+sudo apt install -y scummvm
 ```
-These commands update the list of available packages, and then install ScummVM.
+This command installs ScummVM.

 :::tip
 To check that ScummVM has been installed correctly, run the following on the command line.
 This shows the installed version.
 ```
-scummvm - v
+scummvm -v
 ```
 :::